 I won't spoil all the surprises from the episode, but I'll summarize Michael's response in this way: there are five unique generations in the workplace today, and not all of them learn or want to interact the same way.
 Just as our marketing should be tailored to meet the buyer where they are, so should our field sales approach.

 Check out the full episode to learn more about TTI's plans for field sales, lessons learned from a year of social selling, and their biggest marketing investments for 2021.

 - Supplyframe's Executive Panel: Digital Transformation of the Customer Experience (including Michael and Wendy as panelists)

-Covid drastically changed the way that field sales needed to operate, and now that people are getting vaccinations and business travel is opening back up, people are getting back to the office.
-What does the future look like for field sales and do some of the work from home habits like social selling continue on?
+Wendy: COVID drastically changed the way that field sales needed to operate, and now that people are getting vaccinations and business travel is opening back up, people are getting back to the office.
+What does the future look like for field sales, and do some of the work from home habits like social selling continue on?
 Or is field sales back to the traditional model?
 Well, they answer that question.
-I've brought on an executive from a semiconductor company to talk about the experiments that he conducted prior to covid on virtual selling and what he thinks the future might hold, as well as how marketing can better support the field sales function.
+I've brought on an executive from a semiconductor company to talk about the experiments that he conducted prior to covid on virtual selling, and what he thinks the future might hold, as well as how marketing can better support the field sales function.